bod0978/ryuAllen/README.md

 # ryuAllen
 # ryu-allen-codes
-# //The customer environment requires the user to directly enter the account password to use//
+//The customer environment requires the user to directly enter the account password to use
+//test use: Communication time is limited to 1 minute

 public class RegisterActivity extends Activity {